Whether you are just starting, or you have been doing podcasting for many years, you need some of the best podcast headphones.

 - They allow air to pass through so moisture and sweat is less a problem if you wear them for an extended period

-- No noise isolation so you will hear noise that is around you
+- No sound isolation so you will hear noise that is around you

 When it comes to which one to buy, your main concern should be your recording environment.
 Open-back headphones may not be ideal for an environment that involves a lot of crowd noises.

-Nobody wants to buy headphones after every few months.
+Nobody wants to buy new headphones after just a few months.
 You want to invest in a headphone that can last you many years.
 Unfortunately, when it comes to headphones, durability often means bulkier and cumbersome to use repeatedly.

 Lightweight models tend to be susceptible to breaking.
 But the durability of your headphone depends on several factors, including how you take care of them; store them, and their quality.